mellowtel-inc/mellowtel-js/README.md

 # What are the current "monetization solutions"? 🧐

 We have been developing Chrome Extensions and trying to monetize them for years.
-Also we received a hefty amount of the "monetization solutions" emails.
+We, too, received a hefty amount of the "monetization solutions" emails.

 Well, honestly, most attempts to monetize Chrome Extensions are just shady at best and total scams at worst.
 They either buy your extension or provide SDKs that collect and sell your users' personal data (credit card information, addresses), spoof their passwords, inject unwanted ads into your extension, inject affiliate links, etc.